-The MC12430 is a general purpose synthesized clock source targeting applications that require both serial and parallel interfaces.
+The MC12439 is a general purpose synthesized clock source targeting applications that require both serial and parallel interfaces.
 Its internal VCO will operate over a range of frequencies from 400 to 800MHz.
-The differential PECL output can be configured to be the VCO frequency divided by 1, 2, 4 or 8.
-With the output configured to divide the VCO frequency by 2, and with a 16.000MHz external quartz crystal used to provide the reference frequency, the output frequency can be specified in 1MHz steps.
-The PLL loop filter is fully integrated so that no external components are required.
+The differential PECL output can be configured to be the VCO frequency divided by 1, 2, 4, or 8.
+With the output configured to divide the VCO frequency by 1, and with a 16.66MHz external quartz crystal used to provide the reference frequency, the output frequency can be specified in 16.66MHz steps.

 - 50 to 800MHz Differential PECL Outputs

-- ±25ps Peak-to-Peak Output Jitter
+- ±25ps Typical Peak-to-Peak Output Jitter

-- Fully Integrated Phase-Locked Loop

 - Minimal Frequency Over-Shoot

 - Synthesized Architecture

 - Serial 3-Wire Interface

 - Parallel Interface for Power-Up

 - Quartz Crystal Interface

 - 28-Lead PLCC Package

 - Operates from 3.3V or 5.0V Power Supply